bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 ### Using special characters to verify input

 In the following example, the user is expected to enter a phone number.
-When the user presses the “Check” button, the script checks the validity of the number.
+When the user presses the “Check " button, the script checks the validity of the number.
 If the number is valid (matches the character sequence specified by the regular expression), the script shows a message thanking the user and confirming the number.
 If the number is invalid, the script informs the user that the phone number is not valid.

 Within non-capturing parentheses `(?:` , the regular expression looks for three numeric characters `\d{3}` OR `|` a left parenthesis `\(` followed by three digits `\d{3}`, followed by a close parenthesis `\)`, (end non-capturing parenthesis `)`), followed by one dash, forward slash, or decimal point and when found, remember the character `([-\/\.])`, followed by three digits `\d{3}`, followed by the remembered match of a dash, forward slash, or decimal point `\1`, followed by four digits `\d{4}`.